 The best way to approach content marketing is by breaking the content you need down and placing them into categories.
 The content you are creating needs to speak to each stage in the buyer’s journey.
 If you forget content for any part of the buyer’s journey, you will have a crack in your funnel.

 What Is the Buyer’s Journey?

-In most cases, there are three stages of buyer’s journey funnel.
-These sections are awareness, evaluation and the purchase.
-Depending on your company, industry and other factors, your funnel may look different, but this is the most common buyer’s journey.
+In most cases, there are three stages of the buyer’s journey funnel.
+These sections are awareness, evaluation, and purchase.
+Depending on your company, industry, and other factors, your funnel may look different, but this is the most common buyer’s journey.

 1. Understand Your Buyer Personas

 Before you get excited and start throwing content on the web, your company needs to develop a clear understanding of your audience.
 Knowing some people want to buy your product is not enough.
 You have to understand who they are and why they need what you have.
 You want to understand what questions and concerns they will have along the way.
 Your content at each stage of the funnel needs to speak to pertinent pain points of your ideal prospects and addresses how your solutions help reduce or eliminate their sales and marketing obstacles.

 The best way to understand your audience is by developing a customer persona for your audience.
 A customer persona is a carefully crafted imaginary person to represent your target market.
 You want to feel as if you are talking about a real person when you describe this customer persona.